Pooja-Lohar25/learnNode/notes.md

     - it is standard for JavaScript and not default for node js
     - "type" : "module" needs to be specified to tell node js to use ES module else it does not recognises the keyword import

+## Event Loop in node js
+- node js continously run on event driven mechanism
+- it works on fifo principle and generates results for the events
+- if any event requiring i/o operation or taking too like connections to database this wouldn't stop the execution of further events queued up.
+Node js will handle this through call backs and will generate the result whenever they are ready. meanwhile it jumps to the next event/ request.

+## node js api development
+express is used for api development in node js morgan is a middleware that is used to keep log of requests and it gives information about the type of requests and the time taken. plus it helps in debugging as well.